Troubleshooting Security Engine

 .

-To enable the simulation mode for this scenario, i need to run:
+To enable the simulation mode for this scenario, run:

 - Linux/Freebsd